appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/commit-and-push.md

-2. Once the PR is created, scroll down to the bottom of the PR page, and click the **Resolve conflicts** button to resolve conflicts directly from the pull request interface.
+ 2. Once the PR is created, scroll down to the bottom of the PR page:

 <dd>

+*  If the Resolve conflicts button is available, you can resolve conflicts directly from the pull request interface by selecting the conflicting files and making the necessary changes.

-If the resolve button is disabled, you need to resolve the conflicts using your [local Git environment](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line).
-The interface and steps may vary depending on your Git service provider.
+* If the Resolve conflicts button is disabled, you need to clone the Git repository to your local machine and resolve the conflicts using the command-line interface.
+If you don't want to resolve conflicts locally, you can use tools like [GitHub.dev](https://github.com/github/dev), [GitLab Web IDE](https://docs.gitlab.com/ee/user/project/web_ide/) to resolve conflicts directly from your browser.

 For more information, see how to resolve a merge conflict on [GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github), [GitLab](https://docs.gitlab.com/ee/user/project/merge_requests/conflicts.html#methods-of-resolving-conflicts), [Bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/resolve-merge-conflicts/).

 </dd>